choiruzain-latrobe/react-basic/README.md

 ## Getting Started

 1. **Download Node.js**:
-    - If you haven't already, download and install Node.js.
+    - If you haven't already, [download](https://nodejs.org/en/download) and install Node.js.

 2. **Code Editor (VS Code)**:
     - Open your preferred code editor.
-Visual Studio Code (VS Code) is recommended.
+[Visual Studio Code](https://code.visualstudio.com/download) (VS Code) is recommended.

 3. **Create a New Project**:
-    - Create a new directory for your React project (e.g., `my-react-app`).
+    - Create a new directory for your React project (e.g., `my-react-app`, or `react-basic`).

 4. **Clone this Repository**:
     - Clone this repository into your project folder: